Let others know that there is hope and understanding. You can change the way the world sees mental health.

 Even worse, individuals living with mental illness often internalize the stigma that exists in our culture, damaging hopes for recovery.
 Some don’t seek treatment from a mental health professional.
 Their conditions worsen because they aren’t receiving the support and care they need to recover.
 Too often, people take their own lives because they don’t hear that they are not alone, that they can recover, and that there is hope.

 To change this harmful status quo, NAMI is asking everyone to take our StigmaFree Pledge.
 Building a movement for change will require commitments from individuals, businesses, organizations, campuses and churches, as well as others.

 Every day brings new hope.
-Every day, we have an opportunity to help create broader understanding of mental health, overcome stereotypes and break down barriers.
+Every day, we have an opportunity to help create a broader understanding of mental health, overcome stereotypes and break down barriers.
 We can all do a little bit more each day to eliminate stigma and replace it with help and hope.

-Together, we will turn the tide on stigma by spreading awareness, support and understanding for every person who experiences mental illness.
+Together, we will turn the tide on stigma by spreading awareness, support, and understanding for every person who experiences mental illness.
 Together, we can make a difference for the better.

 Support NAMI to help millions of Americans who face mental illness every day.

 Keep up with NAMI news and events, or take the next step and become a member.

 Inspire others with your message of hope.
 Show others they are not alone.

 National Alliance on Mental Illness (NAMI) – Greenville, South Carolina is a non-profit, grass-roots organization offering support, education, and advocacy for those living with mental health conditions and their families.